dotnet/arcade/Documentation/CorePackages/Signing.md

 The Arcade SDK include a set of predefined configurations for the SignTool in the [Sign.proj](../../src/Microsoft.DotNet.Arcade.Sdk/tools/Sign.proj) file.
 However, you can override/remove/update any of these configurations by including a file named `Signing.props` in the `\eng\` folder of your repository.
 See examples on the next section.

+#### Signing 3rd Party Binaries

+Any 3rd party assembly which is distributed on public Microsoft feeds is supposed to be signed with the "3PartySHA2" certificate - a dual certificate.
+Arcade itself use the SignTool and as such the Arcade SDK is configured to dual sign 3rd party libraries that it uses.
+In case you need to sign 3rd party files take a look at [how Arcade does it](../../eng/Signing.props).

 ## Usage Examples

 #### 1. Use the SDK predefined configuration